professional-pigeon/RoboRogers-teaches-loops/README.md

 ## Future plans

-* includes() is string or array protoype.
+* includes( ) works with a string or array protoype.
 It can't take numbers.
 I was able to turn a number array into a string array and then manipulate the string how I wanted.
 I would love to know if there's a way to use an "includes" style method on a numerical value as I was not able to implement one in an efficient way.
 Reach out if you have a suggestion.

 ## Function Tests